Who can have prescriptions filled at Campus Health Pharmacy and Student Stores Pharmacy?

 Any patient eligible for services at Campus Health may use either Campus Health Pharmacy or Student Stores Pharmacy.
 Additionally, faculty and staff of the University may utilize either pharmacy.

 Yes.
 Present your current prescription benefits insurance card to the pharmacy when you have your prescription filled.

 Yes, if the medication is on the Campus Health formulary.
 A formulary is a continually updated selection of drugs that reflects the current clinical judgment of the Campus Health professional staff.

-Campus Health Pharmacy only fills prescriptions that are written for drugs that are on the Campus Health formulary.
+Campus Health Pharmacy and Student Stores Pharmacy only fill prescriptions that are written for drugs that are on the Campus Health formulary.
 If your prescription is not on the formulary, the drug will be evaluated to determine if it will be added to the formulary.

 We do.
 See the $4 drug list.

 Yes.
 Flu vaccines are available without an appointment during open hours at either pharmacy.
 Students and employees are encouraged to bring their insurance card so that the charge for the flu vaccine will be filed to insurance.
 Medicare plans are not accepted at the pharmacy.

 Yes, any prescription can be transferred providing the medication is on our formulary.
 Tell us the name and telephone number of the pharmacy where your prescription was last filled; we will call that pharmacy and transfer your remaining refills to our pharmacy.
 If your prescription is not on the formulary, you may request that we evaluate the drug to determine if it can be added to the formulary.